BestTimesToVisit.com Logo

 When is the absolute best time to visit Sibiu, and what should I expect weather-wise?

-Is it easy to get around Sibiu without a car, and what's the public transport like?
+Is it easy to get around Sibiu without a car, and what are the best local transport options?

 What is the cheapest month to visit Sibiu, Romania?